Features Pricing Docs Blog Try Demo Log In Sign Up

 return $path;

 The important part here is params_hash.
-A screenshot of the same URL at width 1280 and width 1920 are two different screenshots.
-Hashing the parameters makes sure the cache only hits when everything matches exactly.
+A screenshot of the same URL at width 1280 and width 1920 are two different screenshots — if you're using device emulation with different viewports, you don't want an iPhone capture hitting the cache for a desktop request.
+Hashing the parameters makes sure the cache only matches when everything is identical.

 Schema::create('screenshot_caches', function (Blueprint $table) {